2022 News Releases

 The Lilly Diabetes Journey Awards program was established by Eli Lilly, grandson of Lilly’s founder, Col. Eli Lilly, in 1975 to recognize individuals who have successfully managed their diabetes with the help of insulin for 10, 25, 50, or 75 years or more.
 These local Journey Awards recipients will join the thousands of individuals who have received the honor since the award was first established.

 By recognizing these recipients, we hope to embrace their hard work and inspire others to do the same.”
-These recipients were nominated by physicians or diabetes educators at Rocky Mountain Diabetes Center with locations in Idaho Falls at 3910 Washington Parkway and Pocatello at 444 Hospital Way who have played an integral role in helping these people manage their diabetes.
-Healthcare professionals may submit nominations or people may apply for a Journey Awards medal themselves online at www.lillydiabetes.com.
+These recipients were nominated by physicians or diabetes educators at Rocky Mountain Diabetes Center with locations in Idaho Falls at 3910 Washington Parkway and Pocatello at 444 Hospital Way.
+These physicians and educators have played an integral role in helping these people manage their diabetes.
+Healthcare professionals may submit nominations or people may apply for a Journey Awards medal themselves online.
 Nominations and applications are currently for U.S. residents only.

 Approximately 29 million Americans1 and an estimated 415 million people worldwide have diabetes, and nearly 28 percent of Americans with diabetes—totaling 8 million people—are undiagnosed.
 In the U.S., approximately 12 percent of those aged 20 and older have diabetes.
 Type 2 diabetes is the most common type, accounting for an estimated 90 to 95 percent of all diagnosed adult diabetes cases in the U.S.1 Diabetes is a chronic disease that occurs when the body either does not properly produce, or use, the hormone insulin.2